 This paper starts with Sec.
-2. which describes the general idea of a gas-liquid transition.
+2 which describes the general idea of a gas-liquid transition.
 Sec.
-3. describes the general simulation setup including the car following model that is used, discusses space-time plots of the resulting dynamics, and investigates transients vs. the steady state.
+3 describes the general simulation setup including the car following model that is used, discusses space-time plots of the resulting dynamics, and investigates transients vs. the steady state.
 Sec.
-4. then establishes how a coexistence state can be numerically detected for a given model.
+4 then establishes how a coexistence state can be numerically detected for a given model.
 Sec.
-5. discusses how these results relate to deterministic models; the paper is concluded by a discussion and a summary.
+5 reports similar results for cellular automata (CA) models.
+Sec.
+6 discusses how these results relate to deterministic models; the paper is concluded by a discussion and a summary.

-2. PHASES IN TRAFFIC
+2 PHASES IN TRAFFIC

-The analogy between a gas-liquid transition and the laminar-jammed transition of traffic was pointed out many times (e.g. (7,21)).
-The description of traffic in the well-known 2-fluid-model (22) assumes the existence of two phases; and all simulation models which use spatial queues (e.g. (23,24,25)) will display two phases because of the definition of the dynamics.
+The analogy between a gas-liquid transition and the laminar-jammed transition of traffic was pointed out many times (e.g. (7, 17)).
+The description of traffic in the well-known 2-fluid-model (23) assumes the existence of two phases; and all simulation models which use spatial queues (e.g. (24, 25, 26)) will display two phases because of the definition of the dynamics.
 The two phases in models with queues are however much easier to understand than the phases in more realistic models.

-In a gas-liquid transition, one observes the following (see also Fig. 1(a)):
+In a gas-liquid transition, one observes the following (see also Fig. 1(a) left):